Hatakekaka/Hatakekaka.github.io/_pages/about.md

 If you are interested in my work and projects, please feel free to [contact me](mailto:junchen@std.uestc.edu.cn) to discuss further.

-I am currently looking for opportunities to apply for Fall 2027 PhD programs.

 </div>

 {% comment %}